 3. When the matter giving rise to the complaint/report happened:

 The OSIC has the authority to administer matters under the UCCMS from the moment a Program Signatory has initially adopted the UCCMS.

-Complaints/Report that relate to matters that occurred prior to the adoption of the UCCMS are called “Historical Cases”.
+Complaints/Report that relate to matters that occurred prior to a Program Signatory joining the Abuse-Free Sport program are called “Historical Cases”.

 Historical Cases will be initially reviewed by the OSIC when received and, subject to the OSIC's Policies and Procedures, will be assessed through a number of factors to determine if OSIC has authority and what the applicable next steps may be.

 Factors considered by the OSIC to determine whether it has authority to administer the matter may include, for example: the severity of the allegations, whether there is a current risk to people in sports, as well as the rules and policies in effect at the time of the alleged matter.

 4. What remedy is sought?

 The OSIC has the authority to administer the UCCMS and to recommend the imposition of Sanctions (as defined under the UCCMS) against participants under the authority of Program Signatories.
 The OSIC's recommendations are transferred to the Director of Sanctions and Outcomes, who is independent and has full authority to impose Sanctions on participants.

 In the context of Sport Environment Assessments, the OSIC also has the authority to make recommendations intended to improve the sport environment for current and future participants.